While it can be hard to detect when someone has become a functioning alcoholic, there are a number of telling signs. Learn more, below.

 If you’re concerned a loved one may be a functioning alcoholic, here are four signs that may help you identify the disorder.

 Sign 1: Using Alcohol as a Coping Mechanism

 While many people enjoy having a few drinks occasionally, a functioning alcoholic takes this a step further.
 They begin to rely on alcohol to manage the stressors of a normal workday or to numb the effects of mental health issues like depression or anxiety.
 They may use alcohol “just to get going” or to “take the edge off.”

 Functional alcoholics drink to feel better.

-Even though they may want to stop, functioning alcoholics often don’t know how and don’t have the resources.
-This is where family support, friends, and medical professionals can work together to create a team and a plan to help end this cycle before they do more harm to themselves.
+Even though they may want to stop, many functioning alcoholics often won’t know where or how to begin the process.
+This is where family, friends and medical professionals can work together to create a plan to help end this cycle before they do more harm to themselves.

 Parnegg, Jamie S. “The Functional Alcoholic.”
 Ellen L. Donaldson, M.H.R.
 Private Practice.
 National Marriage Counseling Directory.
 Web.
 07 Jan.
 2016.